 Brian Glasser, Jazzwise Magazine June 2015

-Saxophonist and composer Joshua Jaswon has been a feature on the thriving London Jazz scene since his days as a student at the Guildhall School of Music and Drama.
+Saxophonist and composer Joshua Jaswon has been a thriving feature on the UK and European jazz scenes since his days as a student at the Guildhall School of Music and Drama.

-Following graduating from the Guildhall School in 2010 with a 1st class honours degree and being awarded a two-year Guildhall Artists Fellowship, Joshua now leads his own quintet featuring some of the most highly rated young jazz musicians in the UK.
+Following graduating from the Guildhall School in 2010 with a 1st class honours degree; being awarded a two-year Artists Fellowship; and enrolling on the highly prestigious European Jazz Masters Course, Joshua now leads his own quartet, quintet and octet featuring some of the most highly rated young jazz musicians in Europe.

 As an improviser and composer Joshua is interested in developing strong melodic frameworks as the basis for his group’s improvisations, and as an instrumentalist in combining vocal qualities of sonority and resonance with a rhythmic feeling steeped in swing.